shopware/frontends/apps/docs/src/getting-started/routing.md

 ### 💡 Typescript autocompletion

-In routing, a bit of IDE support can go a long way, so follow these simple steps to get autocompletion within your project.
+In routing, a bit of IDE support can go a long way, so follow these steps to get autocompletion within your project.

 ```bash
 npm install -D @shopware-pwa/types